walubeisack/FinalProject/README.md

 **Settlements table**

-a new table 'settlements_clean' was created and populated using the csript below.
+A new table 'settlements_clean' was created and populated using the script below.

 ```
 CREATE TABLE settlements_clean(